The Definitive Guide to FAST Channels: A Cost-Effective Way to Grow Your OTT Presence

 kaltura ott platform

-Kaltura is a powerful OTT streaming platform for launching your FAST channel, especially if you have a large content library and want a branded viewing experience.
-With its open-source foundation, Kaltura is highly flexible and customizable.
+Kaltura is a powerful OTT streaming platform for launching your FAST channel, particularly if you have an extensive content library and want a fully branded viewing experience.
+Built on an open-source foundation, Kaltura is highly flexible and customizable, making it a great option for businesses and institutions that need tailored streaming solutions.

 Beyond just hosting and content delivery, Kaltura’s robust cloud-based infrastructure also ensures reliable streaming and scalability to accommodate your growing audience.
 The platform mainly caters to educational institutions.